francofaa/hereticsSRD/wildernesswatch.md

 Characters may forage for food, supply, ammo, or components.
 This requires a +int check.
 Such a check may also be impossible in certain environments or under certain weather conditions.

-Foraging done during **inclement weather** increases this DC by 3 (to 18).
+Foraging done during **inclement weather** increases this DC by 3.
 The character must also make a  +str save of DC 15 or suffer 1 point of damage.

 #### Food